 Introduction.

 Report Source Query or Table can end up with no output records.
-In that case, some of the controls with the formula in the Report will show #Error on them.
+In that case, some of the controls with the formula in the Report will show #Error.
 An image of a sample report is given below:

 I have made a few modifications to the Report Design to add a hidden label at the footer of the Report with the Caption: *** Congratulations *** Nothing Pending to show up when there are no output Records for the Report.
 The Visible Property of the label is set to No manually.
-On the Detail Section Under the Description, Column shows *** NIL REPORT ***.
+In the Detail Section under the Description Column, it shows *** NIL REPORT ***.
 The period for which the Report is prepared is also shown to the right, above the Detail Section headings.

 The Report Period (DateFrom and DateTo) is normally entered into a Parameter Table and joined with the Report Source Table in a Query to use them for criteria and for displaying on the Report.